FTIR Food Analysis | Phase Transitions

 An FTIR spectrum from traditional non-spreadable butter at room temperature is shown in Figure 2.
 The spectrum is dominated by peaks associated with oil components in the butter emulsion, for example, 1750 cm-1 from C=O present in esters, and the peaks from 3000-2800 cm-1 associated with C-H stretches from fatty acids.

-FTIR spectrum butter
+FTIR spectrum butter for food analysis

 Figure 2: FTIR spectrum of non-spreadable butter with band assignments 1